Small Claims Court

 What is Small Claims Court?

 Texas law provides that every county in the state have a Small Claims Court as a forum for settling legal disputes involving cases for money damages up to $10,000.
 It costs approximately $85 to file a case.
-Even though you can represent yourself in Small Claims Court, you can also be represented by an attorney.
+You can represent yourself in Small Claims Court or have an attorney.
 The person filing the lawsuit is called the plaintiff and the person being sued is called the defendant.
+On January 1, 2012, the Small Claims Court will be merged into another court called the Justice Court, but this will create little change for the Small Claims Process as a whole.

 When should I sue?